 Your treatment team or GP can give you more information on achieving a healthy weight, and they can refer you to a dietitian for further advice if necessary.

 Joint pain and risk of osteoporosis

-Fatigue is different from normal tiredness – it’s more extreme, can be unpredictable and doesn’t go away with rest or sleep.
+Fatigue is different from normal tiredness – it’s more extreme and unpredictable and doesn’t go away with rest or sleep.
 This may mean that you are unable to do everyday tasks and feel frustrated and as though things are beyond your control.

-Research has found that regular physical activity such as walking can help improve fatigue, even if at first it feels impossible.
+Research has found that regular physical activity such as walking can help improve fatigue, even if at first it feels difficult.

 Changes to skin and hair

 The menopause causes changes in the production of collagen, a protein found in the skin.
 Oestrogen is important for collagen production.
 It helps to keep the skin moist and elastic (stretchy).